-Environmental injustice is a set of problems created by alienating specific groups and communities, and organizations taking action that hurts the environment around the community.
-The leading example of this is a company that pollutes local water sources, which contaminates drinking water and leads to health problems within the community.
+“Environmental injustice” refers to a set of actions that harm the environment while simultaneously alienating specific groups and communities.
+A common example of this phenomenon is a company that pollutes local water sources, which in turn contaminates drinking water and causes health problems within a community.

 Because environmental justice advocates have grown increasingly involved in legal processes, they have been able to promote change on the highest level and force organizations to comply with environmental justice principles.
 Although large strides in improving the situation have been made, there is still much work to be done.

-Causes of Environmental Injustice
+Different Causes of Environmental Injustice

 - Alienating low-income community members